FranzTutao/filter-known-tracks/README.md

 - add option to make playlist with only tracks that are also in your library to find common tracks

 ## Known bugs:

-- fetching in batches over 50 doesn't work (theoretical limit is 100)

 ## Useful Links